 To successfully transition to value-based care, there must be collaboration between providers, patients, payers and policymakers.
 Once this change has been adopted, there is evidence that value-based pathways can provide improved financial outcomes — satisfying physicians and stakeholders and, ultimately, improving patient care.

-Read more about transforming your practice and beginning your value-based story in this article by Dr. Richard Stefanacci.
+Read more from our experts, Seth Gordon, Dr. Richard G Stefanacci and Craig Ornstein, PhD, about transforming your practice and beginning your value-based story in this Journal of Clinical Pathways article.